Semantics-Preserved Distortion for Personal Privacy Protection in Information Management: Experiments

+The models are initially trained on undistorted datasets to establish performance upper bounds.
+Baselines are then created by training on data with spans replaced by mask tokens of the same length.
+Subsequently, we experiment with distortions produced by generative and substitution processes, with and without NDD control.

-We also conduct experiments for our proposed NDD metric on machine reading comprehension task.
-We test the performance of single model on all three original MRC datasets along with their distorted version (substituted with or without NDD metric).
-To have a fair comparison, we follow the setup in \cite{DBLP:conf/naacl/DevlinCLT19} and use the BERT$_\text{large}$ as our encoder.
+For MRC, we test the performance of the single model on all three original datasets along with their distorted version.
+To have an equitable comparison, we adhere to the setup in \cite{DBLP:conf/naacl/DevlinCLT19} and use the BERT$_\text{large}$ as our encoder.
 MRC models are fine-tuned for 3 epochs with a learning rate of $5e^{-5}$ and a batch size of 32.